Karachi is the largest city and financial capital of Pakistan, as well as the largest port of the nation.

 The law and order situation has improved significantly and one can see so many positive things happening in the town.

-Street crime in Karachi is somewhat expected from a big city, but this one is actually know for high crime rates.
+Street crime in Karachi is somewhat expected from a big city, but this one known for its high crime rates.

-With more than 25 milion population, crimes cannot be eliminated, but the rate of crime has reduced significantly after recent operations.
+With more than 25 million population, crimes cannot be eliminated, but the rate of crime has reduced significantly after recent operations.

-Hpwever, the biggest issue for foreigners in Karachi, when it comes to safety, is that this country – as well as the city – has suffered from several bomb attacks during the last couple of years, and they were aimed against security forces, so called western institutions.
+However, the biggest issue for foreigners in Karachi, when it comes to safety, is that this country – as well as the city – has suffered from several bomb attacks during the last couple of years, and they were aimed against security forces, so-called western institutions.

-- Currency - Pakistani rupee is the official currency in Karachi.
+- Currency - The Pakistani rupee is the official currency in Karachi.
 There are ATMs in the city and they accept foreign credit cards.
-Top end establishments accept credit cards, but you are advised to bring cash with you.
+Top-end establishments accept credit cards, but you are advised to bring cash with you.

 - Airports - Jinnah International Airport is the largest and busiest international airport in Karachi and all of Pakistan.
-It is located right in the city, actually!
+It is located right in the city!

 Karachi Weather Averages (Temperatures)